0xCA5A/kickstart/environment_noise_remover/README.md

 jack enr client
 ---------------
-the first simple implementation (playout inverted mic in signal) did not work at all, ~ was a little optimistic...
+the first simple implementation (playout inverted mic in signal) did not work at all, ~ was a little optimistic... this 6ms are way too slow using this simple approach ;) the acoustic audio wave propagation (~330m/s) takes about 60us for the distance of 2cm (distance, microphone to ear). so i have to predict what the signal will be in the future...